rojomisin/chef-play/README.md

 include_recipe 'play'
 ```

-This would then result in creating/replacing `application.conf` file with value replaced:
+This would then result in creating/replacing `application.conf` file with the variables replaced:

 ```ruby
 play.crypto.secret = "abcdefghijk"